Find out if you need a visa

 Do you need certain goods to perform your services abroad, for instance: a laptop, a musical instrument, or promotional material?
-Then you’ll have to arrange for a temporary import outside the EU.
+Then you will have to arrange for a temporary import outside the EU.
 You will probably have to pay import duties twice, once when entering the other country and once upon your return to the Netherlands.
 You can prevent having to pay twice:

 - Apply for a licence for temporary import and export at the Customs office.
-With this, you won’t have to pay import duties upon your return to the Netherlands, and the other country will often settle for a deposit.
+With this, you will not have to pay import duties upon your return to the Netherlands, and the other country will often settle for a deposit.

 - Apply for an ATA carnet at the Netherlands Chamber of Commerce.
 This international customs document arranges the temporary export and import of your goods in one go.
 In many countries outside the EU an ATA carnet makes you exempt from paying duties, VAT, or deposits.
 It is not available for every country or for every situation.
 You also pay processing costs when you apply for an ATA carnet.